zabbix/zabbix/src/go/plugins/oracle/README.md

 *Default value:* equals the global Timeout configuration parameter.
 *Limits:* 1-30

-**Plugins.Oracle.CustomQueriesPath** — Full pathname of a directory containing *.sql files with custom queries.
+**Plugins.Oracle.CustomQueriesPath** — Full pathname of a directory containing *.sql* files with custom queries.
 *Default value:* — (the feature is disabled by default)

 ### Authentication
-The plugin can authenticate using credentials specified as key's parameters or within named sessions.
+The plugin can authenticate using credentials specified as key parameters or within named sessions.
 Embedded URI credentials (userinfo) will be ignored.
-So, you can't pass them like this:
+So, you can't pass the credentials by this:

     oracle.ping[tcp://user:password@127.0.0.1/XE] — WRONG

-The right way is:
+The correct way is:

     oracle.ping[tcp://127.0.0.1,user,password,XE]

 #### Using named sessions
 Named sessions allow you to define specific parameters for each Oracle instance.
-Currently, there are only supported
+Currently, there are only four supported
 parameters: Uri, User, Password and Service.
-It's a bit more secure way to store credentials than using either item's keys or macros.
+It's a bit more secure way to store credentials compared to item keys or macros.

 E.g: suppose you have two instances: "Oracle12" and "Oracle19".
-You should add the following options to your agent's config:
+You should add the following options to the agent configuration file:

     Plugins.Oracle.Sessions.Oracle12.Uri=tcp://192.168.1.1:1521
     Plugins.Oracle.Sessions.Oracle12.User=<UserForOracle12>